 Summer and Academic Year Programs

-The Science Park High School Research Program offers academically talented high school juniors and seniors the opportunity to participate in cutting-edge scientific research under the direction of faculty mentors at the Science Park campus in Smithville, TX.
+The Science Park High School Research Program offers academically talented high school students the opportunity to participate in cutting-edge scientific research under the direction of faculty mentors at the Science Park campus in Smithville, Texas.
+These programs are open to high school students in Bastrop and surrounding counties only.

 "Lab Rats" Academic-Year Program